surelle-ha/OfficialGazettePH-HolidayAPI/README.md

 ## Features

-- Scraping holiday data from a specified URL.
+- Scraping holiday data from a Official Gazette PH.
 - Categorization of holidays into 'Regular' and 'Special (Non-Working)'.
 - Returning detailed JSON responses including event names, dates, and types.
 - Performance metrics such as request timestamp and response duration.